Ernst Reinhardt doll mark;

 With the end of war in 1922, inexpensive German bisque dolls

 again became available in the USA, thus ending Ernst doll making business.

 Ernst Reinhardt is believed to be the first to manufacture bisque

-head dolls in the USA commercially with domestic USA clay.
+head dolls in the United States commercially with domestic US clay.
 Reinhardt

 designed his own unique doll molds to make both bisque socket and shoulder head dolls, sleep eyes or painted

-eyes, molded hair or wigged on composition jointed bodies.
+eyes, molded hair or wigged on composition ball jointed bodies.